rimoun-g/Analyze_ab_test_results-Python/README.md

 # Analyze A/B Test Results

-This project is made for udacity Data Analyst Nanodegree
+This project is made for udacity Data Analyst Nanodegree.

 ## <u>Introduction</u>

 A/B tests are very commonly performed by data analysts and data scientists.
-It is important that you get some practice working with the difficulties of these
+It is important that you get some practice working with the difficulties of these tests and their methods.

 ## <u>Project goal</u>